-The requirement to deliver 1140 hours in August 2020 has been rescinded by Scottish Government.
+The requirement to deliver 1140 hours in August 2020 was rescinded by Scottish Government.
 The Council remains committed to the delivery of the expansion and our plans were well advanced.
-However in order to deliver the expansion, the Council required the completion of a number of capital projects: three new centres in Bearsden, Milngavie and Kirkintilloch and an extension to the centre at Killermont Primary.
+However in order to deliver the expansion, the Council required the completion of a number of capital projects: three new centres in Bearsden, Milngavie and Kirkintilloch.
 These projects have been delayed due to the lockdown of the construction industry and the Council does not have sufficient capacity in its existing facilities to deliver 1140 hours to all eligible children in Session 2020/21.
-The Council plans to deliver 1140 hours as soon as possible but that is dependent on the completion of the four major construction projects.
-The three new build centres in Bearsden, Milngavie and Kirkintilloch are now scheduled to be completed in early 2021.
-The extension at Killermont is due to be completed in the autumn of 2020.
+The Council plans to deliver 1140 hours as soon as possible but that is dependent on the completion of the three major construction projects.
+The three new build centres in Bearsden, Milngavie and Kirkintilloch are now scheduled to be completed in 2021.

 It is important to recognise the uncertainty due to the COVID pandemic and the impact it has had on the construction industry.
 The Council is working closely with construction partners to ensure that these facilities will be available as quickly as possible.
 The Council remains committed to delivering the expansion and will keep parents informed of progress.